A brief history of our Dancing School

 Dancing school was formed in 2000 when the secretary of a local Pipe

-Davies) with the idea that they form a small Highland dancing team
+band approached Donna Nelson with the idea that they form a small Highland dancing team

 which he hoped could become an intergral part of the Pipe Band